GavinHuttley/tib/source/python/writing_functions.rst

     --- Ralph Waldo Emerson, Self-reliance, 1841

 That quote applies to the above remarks, make exceptions to those thoughtfully.
-Except for mutable data types as default values -- never do that unless you love hard to debug problems and mysery.
+Except for mutable data types as default values -- never do that unless you love hard to debug problems and misery.

 Exercises
 =========